waterfloo/8812au-20210629/README.md

 Answer: Yes.
 Post a message in `Issues` or `Discussions` if interested.

-Question: I am having problems with my adapter and I use Virtual Box?
+Question: I am having problems with my adapter and I use Virtualbox?

 Answer: The following article may help: